-The pharmacy was clean, bright, and presented in a professional manner.
+The pharmacy was based in a small area of the supermarket towards the front of the store.
+It was clean, bright, and presented in a professional manner.
 The dispensary areas were separated from the retail area by a counter to allow for the preparation of prescriptions in private.
-There were two rooms that were used for dispensing medicines.
-One room was used for walk-in prescriptions and a second, larger room was used to dispense repeat prescriptions and multi-compartment compliance aids.
-There were plastic screens separating the retail area from the dispensary.
-The pharmacy team reported that extra cleaning had been implemented in response to the COVID-19 pandemic.
+There were plastic screens separating the supermarket area from the pharmacy area.
+The pharmacy team also kept a cleaning rota and reported that extra cleaning had been implemented in response to the COVID-19 pandemic.